hmrc/vat-service-guide/source/documentation/index.md

 #### Additional functionality

-From January 2027, HMRC will provide tailored feedback messages that you can include in your software to support customers with their VAT returns.
+From April 2027, HMRC will provide tailored feedback messages that you can include in your software to support customers with their VAT returns.
 This is known as [HMRC Assist](documentation/obligations.html#hmrc-assist-for-vat).

 Using the information entered into the draft return, along with data that HMRC holds, the service flags potential mistakes or discrepancies and provides links to relevant GOV.UK guidance.